 A smaller pair of scissors, called point scissors or micro scissors, is also helpful for detailed cutting.
 Another tool you may find handy is pinking shears!
 Pinking shears have a saw-tooth or zig-zag edge for cutting fabric.
 You may wish to cut fabric charms with a pinked edge, for instance, to prevent fraying.
 Pinking the edge of the fleece fabric along joined seams will make the seam less bulky.
 Or, you might use this edge on fabric scraps for a ticker-tape quilt.

 Caring for Scissors

 To care for your scissors, make sure you only use them to cut fabric.
 Cutting paper with them will dull the blades.
 Also, try not to open and close the scissors unless you have the fabric in them because this will also wear down your blades.
 When your scissors aren’t cutting very well anymore, you can often take them to a craft store for sharpening.
 Ask your local craft store if they have a special knife or scissors sharpening day.

-Pinking shears are great for cutting fabric straight because they have a serrated edge that easily cuts through material and leaves behind a somewhat zigzag cut instead of a flat line where the scissors pass over the top of the cloth.
+Pinking shears are great for cutting fabric straight because they have a serrated edge that easily cuts through the material and leaves behind a zigzag cut instead of a flat line where the scissors pass over the top of the cloth.
 The zigzag marks it leaves help you determine exactly where your first cut should be, kind of like how chalk markings work.
-However, these are a little more permanent and a lot simpler to use only requiring one hand to use effectively instead of other methods where both hands were required.
+However, these are a little more permanent and a lot simpler to use, only requiring one hand to use effectively instead of other methods where both hands were required.
 The downside is that it does cost quite a bit more than regular scissors since they can usually only be purchased from specialty shops or online websites. $10-$15 Find it here

 Pins & chalk